4GeeksAcademy/master-javascript-programming-exercises/exercises/156-isogram/README.md

 + Ignore letter casing.

-+ You can begin by adding each character to a `new Set()` https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Set
++ You can begin by adding each character to a `new Set()`.
+[Click here to know more](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Set)